Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

 # GEO_CROPMAPPING_CHALLENGE
-This project contains the notebooks used for the zindi crop_challenge
+This project contains the notebooks used for the zindi GEOAI Challenge for Cropland Mapping in Dry Environments

 ## REPO STRUCTURE